raygun101/MarkupKit/README.md

 In addition to the document-wide `strings` and `properties` processing instructions mentioned earlier, MarkupKit also supports view-specific PIs.
 These allow developers to provide additional information to the view that can't be easily represented as an attribute value or subview.

 MarkupKit adds a `processMarkupInstruction:data:` method to the `UIView` class to facilitate PI handling at the view level.
 For example, `LMTableView` overrides this method to support section headers and footers, and an extension to `UISegmentedControl` overrides it to support segment title and image declarations.
 Both are discussed in more detail later.

-Note that, if the data component of a processing instruction begins with "@", its value will be localized before `processMarkupInstruction:data:` is called.

 # MarkupKit Classes
 The remaining sections of this document discuss the classes included with the MarkupKit framework: